MaayanLab/COVID19DrugsTrendTracker/barplots/README.md

 ### Most tweeted drugs for COVID−19

-Drugs having more mentions than the median number of mentions for a given day.
+Drugs having at least 20 mentions on a given day.